 Transfer HD Video from iPhone or iPad to Your Computer

 Did you record a great video on your iPhone or iPad and now you want the full quality version on a computer?
-If you’ve ever used the iOS built-in sharing tools to send a movie from an iPhone or iPad, you’ll undoubtedly have noticed the quality gets reduced from the high quality HD 720p/1080p video to a very low resolution.
+If you’ve ever used the iOS built-in sharing tools to send a movie from an iPhone or iPad, you’ll undoubtedly have noticed the quality gets reduced from the high quality HD 4k, 720p, or 1080p video to a lower resolution.
 That is done for bandwidth conservation reasons and because many email clients won’t accept large files, even if both the iPhone and computer are on wi-fi.
 Sending through iMessage is slightly better, but it still won’t provide the original resolution movie, and that only works for Mac users.

-This is the quickest way to pull the full HD movie from an iOS device to a Mac:
+This is the quickest way to pull the full resolution HD movie from an iOS device and copy it to a Mac with Mac OS X:

 - Launch “Image Capture” found in the /Applications/ folder